 The content of the service of the readings, hymns, and sermon–reflect how our religious tradition, affirms many sources of wisdom.
 The sermon might illuminate a Buddhist concept.
 There might be a reading from a contemporary writer.
 A member might share some original music inspired by the worship theme.
 Find out more about Unitarian Universalism, please see our More UU Websites section.

 If you are visiting with children, they are welcome to join in the Religious Education classes.
 Children sit with their families at the start of the service and go to their classes after a children’s story.
 Infants and toddlers are cared for in a nursery staffed with trained aides and plenty of age-appropriate toys to play with.
 Or if you prefer, children are welcome to stay with you during the entire service.
 Find out more about our Children’s Religious Education and adult programs in the Learning section.

 After the service, we hope you’ll stay for social hour and let us get to know you better.
 In addition to Sunday services, there are many activities going on weekly that you might enjoy (see our monthly newsletter and our Events Calendar).
-Please stop by the Welcome Table in Berg Hall after services for more information.
+Please stop by the Connecting Center in Berg Hall after services for more information.